 The ultimate neutral, white is one of those colours that goes with everything.
 At Lick, we have a total of ten white paints making up our edit, each with their own unique character, warmth and style.
 Here’s how to get clued up on your undertones, learn what white best suits a north, east, south and west-facing room, and how to find your dream white for your space.

 Let's talk undertones

 Undertones are what will change up the temperature of a colour.
-At Lick, we use three for our whites, and you can expect them to do a little something like this to your room:
+At Lick, we use five for our whites, and you can expect them to do a little something like this to your room:

 - Grey: in the paint industry adding grey is actually called adding a tone, so you can imagine the impact that it has on every colour.
 This undertone is going to make your room feel a bit more contemporary and a bit crisper (depending on how much you add);

 - Yellow: get ready, things are about to get warm and cosy

 - Blue: this will add some coolness and freshness

 - Lilac: warmer than blue and cooler than green, lilac adds a lovely feminine touch